-Businesses with a large workforce on existing larger development sites which will boost the local employment population within the precinct and act

-• Encourage uses which complement and support the precinct such as office, medical, hotel and higher
+- ♦ Businesses with a large workforce on existing larger development sites which will boost the local employment population within the precinct and act as land use anchors; and - ♦ Encourage uses which complement and support the precinct such as office, medical, hotel and higher density residential.

-• The precinct's proximity to Leederville Train Station warrants investigation of opportunities to attract large corporate offices and Government agencies, many of which have internal policies relating to the use of public transport.
-Large office developments will provide a significant dwellings whilst accommodating a changing population and demographic that caters to families singles, older people and multi-generational families.
-What will we do to achieve it?

-Prepare and implement planning scheme and design guideline changes to deliver innovative and contemporary design development that embraces local stories, materiality and heritage
+- The precinct's proximity to Leederville Train Station warrants investigation of opportunities to attract large corporate offices and Government agencies, many of which have internal policies relating to the use of public transport.
+Large office developments will provide a significant boost for local businesses; and - Prepare and implement planning scheme and design guideline changes to deliver innovative and contemporary design development that embraces local stories, materiality and heritage